At the H interactive prompt, the most convenient way to interact with

 In the following, we will loosely identify handles to R values and R values, since the distinction between the two is seldom relevant.

-quasiquoter hides much of the heavy lifting of building
+The r quasiquoter hides much of the heavy lifting of building

 expressions ourselves, allowing us to conveniently use R syntax to